 Proposed Lots 34 through 72 are zoned RM2 and will be developed with attached townhomes.
 The lots within the RM2 meet lot area.
-However, Lots 34-42, Lots 45-49, Lots 51-56, and Lots 69-71 do not meet the lot to depth ratio, therefore, and adjustment to this standard has been requested.
+Adjustments for lots standards were approved with SUB-ADJ21-06.

 Minimum Lot Area and Dimensions: As shown on the site plan, all the RA zoned lots meet lot size (4,000 square feet) and lot dimension (40' by 70') standards as required under UDC Chapters 510 and 511.
-The proposed lots range in size from 5,500 square feet to 13,195 square feet in size, with and average lot size of 6,753 square feet.
-There are 3 flag lots within the proposed subdivision, Lots 11, 99, and 100.